-Staying in tents at night is absolutely save.
-As long as the tent is kept closed(!!!); i.e. zip up!
-No animal will break into a closed tents.
+Staying in tents at night is safe as long as the tent is kept closed(!!!), i.e., zip-up!

 Yes, there are snakes, but, if you walk at leisure and give animals time to get out of your way, they will do so.

 An extremely and ruggedly beautiful country.
-Interesting are the Namibia Desert, in the South the Fish-River Canyon, but every other part is a unique experience too.
+Interesting are the Namibia Desert in the South the Fish-River Canyon, but every other part is a unique experience too.

 South-Africa-What cities to visit and to stay away from:

 [Editor's Note: In 2008, I did a few small, organized day tours in Johannesburg to visit the Apartheid Museum, Soweto township, and the top of Africa's tallest building.
 While it is still dangerous, I recommend a day or two to explore if you're passing through.]

 There is a tourist office in the arrival hall where one can book a room from hostel to hotel, and even hostels pick up their guests.

-Coming from North-America it takes 2 nights to get there, and one night on the return flight.
+Coming from North-America, it takes two nights to get there, and one night on the return flight.

 Durban used to be a fine city, but it is no longer safe there either.

-Although one has to be careful in any city (meaning don't be the obvious tourist and so invite mugging) Capetown, East London, Port Elizabeth are as save as any city in North-America; and they are beautiful, especially Capetown with its rich history whowing in its architecture.
+Although one has to be careful in any city (meaning don't be the obvious tourist and so invite mugging) Cape Town, East London, Port Elizabeth are as safe as any city in North-America; and they are beautiful, especially Cape Town with its rich history showing in its architecture.

 Interesting inland cities are Pretoria, Ladysmith, Pietermaritzburg, and Rustenburg (near Sun City and Lost City).

-If in Namibia visiting Windhoek with its German colonial architecture and “Still” German Beer gardens, Swakopmund with the same to offer, but in the Namibia desert, plus the coast, are a unique and unforgettable experience.
+If in Namibia visiting Windhoek with its German colonial architecture and “Still” German Beer gardens, Swakopmund with the same to offer, but in the Namibia desert, plus the coast, is a unique and unforgettable experience.